hawkticehurst/stellar/docs/reactivity.md

 ## $derive

-Derive new state based on existing state(s).
+Derive new state based on existing state(s), tied to an element's text content.

 ### Syntax